Create a Cart Promotion

 2. Individual cart limits

-Available for all promotion types.
+You can configure Individual cart limits for all promotion types.

 - Number of times the promotion could be redeemed in a single cart: Enter the allowed quantity per order.
 This prevents a single customer from "bulk-buying" a promotion within one transaction.
 For example, if you have a "Buy 1 Get 1" benefit, setting this limit to 1 ensures the customer only gets one free item, even if they have four eligible items in their cart.